makostadima/r-novice-intermediate-cambridge-june2015/06-func-R.md

 ~~~

 We define `fahr_to_kelvin` by assigning it to the output of `function`.
-The list of argument names are contained within parentheses.
+The list of argument names are containted within parentheses.
 Next, the [body](reference.html#function-body) of the function--the statements that are executed when it runs--is contained within curly braces (`{}`).
 The statements in the body are indented by two spaces.
 This makes the code easier to read but does not affect how the code operates.